 The worldwide public cloud services market is expected to be valued at $304.9 million by 2021.
-Businesses are going to increase their spendings on the public cloud with SaaS, LaaS, DaaS, and IaaS services in the mainstream.
+Businesses are going to increase their spending on the public cloud with SaaS, LaaS, DaaS, and IaaS services in the mainstream.

 According to statistics by Gartner, Software-as-a-Service (SaaS) is the largest market segment and is forecasted to grow to $120 billion by 2021.
-The rising need for new software tools during the COVID pandemic and shift from on-premise to subscription-based SaaS models is driving SaaS growth.
+The rising need for new software tools during the COVID pandemic and the shift from on-premise to subscription-based SaaS models is driving SaaS growth.

-The second-largest market segment is Infrastructure-as-a-Service (IaaS) and is projected to grow to $64 billion by 2021.
+The second-largest market segment is Infrastructure-as-a-Service (IaaS) which is projected to grow to $64 billion by 2021.
 Organizations moving from their legacy infrastructure operating models to newer ones is promoting the growth of the IaaS model.